-With a little prep and a little patience, you can be a cup pro in no time.
+Using a menstrual cup can be compared to bike riding – when you once learn it you will never forget it.
+So learn it properly – with a little prep and a little patience, you can be a cup pro in no time.

 What Does Virginity Even Mean?

 Before we go into the basics of using a menstrual cup as a virgin, we should point out that virginity can be a divisive and misunderstood term.
-Historically it was defined as heterosexual intercourse, but today’s definition is much more broad.
+Historically it was defined as heterosexual intercourse, but today’s definition is much broader.
 Only you can decide when you have lost your virginity and what this word means to you – no matter the gender of your partner or the kind of sex you’re having.

-For the purposes of discussing cups and virginity in this article, we will be referring to penetrative intercourse.
+For the purposes of discussing cups and virginity in this article, we will be referring to penetrative sexual intercourse.

 How Does A Menstrual Cup Work?

-A menstrual cup is a small reusable cup that you insert into the vagina during your period to collect menstrual fluid.
+A menstrual cup is period product, it is a small reusable cup that you insert into the vagina during your period to collect menstrual fluid.
 This is a sharp contrast from pad or tampons which are designed to absorb menstrual blood.
 Cups don’t have any of the chemicals or irritating fibers that some tampons do, and you won’t find yourself dashing to the shop for tampons – one cup can last for up to 10 years.

-The Lily Cup range is made of the smoothest medical grade silicone, and comes in different styles and sizes – so you can get the perfect cup for you.
+The Lily Cup range is made of the smoothest medical grade silicone, and comes in different styles and sizes – so you can get the perfect smaller cup for you.

 Will Using A Menstrual Cup Damage My Hymen?